-This document sets out the solvency and financial condition of the Foresters Financial UK Group (the 'Group') as at 31 December 2021 and its sole insurance undertaking Forester Life Limited ('FLL' or the 'Company').
+This document sets out the solvency and financial condition of the Foresters Financial UK Group (the 'Group') as at 31 December 2023 and its sole insurance undertaking Forester Life Limited ('FLL' or the 'Company').

-The Group is primarily made up of Forester Holdings (Europe) Limited ('FHE') and its principal insurance subsidiary undertaking Forester Life Limited ('FLL' or the 'Company').
-A full list of the Group's undertakings is shown in section A.1.2.
+The Group is made up of Forester Holdings (Europe) Limited ('FHE') and its principal insurance subsidiary undertaking FLL.
+The group structure is shown in section A.1.2.

-The Group has been granted approval by the PRA to produce a single Group Solvency and Financial Condition Report (SFCR) in accordance with Article 256 of the Solvency II Directive.
-This document therefore includes information at the level of the Group as well as its Solo insurance undertaking.
+The Group has been granted approval by the Prudential Regulation Authority ('PRA') to produce a single Group Solvency and Financial Condition Report (SFCR) in accordance with the PRA Rulebook, SII Firms, Group Supervision - Group SFCR, Article 18.1 (2) This document therefore includes information at the level of the Group as well as its solo insurance undertaking.